ArtDemocrat/MEV-Theft-Loss-Report/README.md

 [Analysis Script](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/generate_mevreward_theft)
 [Analysis Script - Details](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/generate_mevtheft_details)

+As explained in the **"Consinstency Check - Global Conclusion"** section of this report, in the time between the grace period ended, and until slot 8,500,000-1, 85,996 blocks were proposed by RP validators.
+In this section we analyze whether a RP validator behaved honestly by sending MEV rewards to the correct fee recipients defined by the protocol.

 First we begin by plotting the MEV rewards of each slot where we deemed the fee recepient for a proposed block as incorrect.
-In the data series we are studying (slots 5203679 to 85000000-1), 51 cases of MEV Theft ocurred.
+During the analyzed timeframe, 51 cases of MEV Theft ocurred.
 If we analyze these cases we can see that the smoothing pool is slightly more affected (39 theft cases) vs non-opt-in validators (12 theft cases).
 This derived in a total loss of 6.29 ETH for the rocketpool protocol, split as shown below:

 * Total number of rows being plotted between 0.001 ETH and 1000 ETH: 51
 * Number of 'In Smoothing Pool: TRUE' datapoints: 39
 * Number of 'In Smoothing Pool: FALSE' datapoints: 12
 * Total ETH theft in smoothing pool: 4.361759122909182 ETH
 * Total ETH theft outside of smoothing pool: 1.928289059541783 ETH

-* K-S statistic: 0.2564102564102564
-* p-value: 0.5039535766788686
+It is worth mentioning that, although we identified 51 cases where a `mev_reward` amount was observed in the slot and was sent to an incorrect fee recipient, there are 832 additional cases where even if an `mev_reward` was not registered for the slot, an incorrect fee recipient was used.
+These 832 cases sum-up to a loss/theft of 79.6 ETH if we take the `max_bid` data available for these slots as a proxy for the ETH which could have been stolen.
+It is worth noting that all these slots are covered in the following section of this report (**"Neglected Revenue"**), since they fall under the category of "vanilla blocks" due to the absence of an MEV relayer and bid for the proposed block.

-In the first chart below we plot the cases of theft in the smoothing pool vs the non-opt-in cases.
-In the second chart below we plot the magnitude of the stolen MEV reward (Y axis) and the slot where it happened (X axis), separating between smoothing pool and non-opt-in cases.
+In the first chart below we plot the 51 cases of theft split between smoothing pool vs the non-opt-in cases.
+In the second chart below we plot the magnitude of the 51 stolen MEV rewards (Y axis) and the slot where these took place (X axis), separating between smoothing pool and non-opt-in cases.
-**Conclusion:** While 51 theft cases out of 90,220 Rocketpool block proposals analyzed in this time series represent a low incidence of 0.06%, it seems that theft is a phenomenon which is happening continuously within the protocol.
-MEV theft incidence seems to have become more prevalent in recent slots.

 <img src="https://github.com/ArtDemocrat/MEVLossTracker/assets/137831205/861d8e80-90d1-45e7-bd4e-a63fbcd97aa5" width="1000" height="600">
 <img src="https://github.com/ArtDemocrat/MEVLossTracker/assets/137831205/ac5e3d5f-54fb-4f0b-8c40-582dc4fc95c7" width="1000" height="600">

 In the first table below we display the ranking of repeated offenders, and the value which offenders have taken from the Rocketpool protocol.
 In the second table below we display the details of the slots where theft happened.